MartinBINARD/MartinBinard_5_23082021/README.md

 # How to run this website

 * You may experience heroku server hibernation when you first visit the website.
-* :pray: Please, take a time to reload multiples time the page to wake the heroku server.
+* :pray: Please, take a time to reload multiples time the page to wake up the heroku server.
 * Then enjoy it !!! :call_me_hand:

 * Otherwise, you can clone the back-end repo & replace the apiURL by the following code :
 ```javascript
 let apiURL = 'http://localhost:3000';